Stephen Moyer

-Stephen Moyer (born Stephen John Emery; 11 October 1969) is an English film and television actor who is best known as vampire Bill Compton in the HBO series True Blood.
-His first television role was in 1993 as Philip Masefield in the TV adaptation of the play Conjugal Rites, written by actor/playwright Roger Hall.
+Stephen John Moyer (né Emery; born 11 October 1969) is an English actor and film director.
+He is best known for portraying the vampire Bill Compton in the HBO television series True Blood.

 This was followed by the television film Lord of Misrule, filmed in Fowey, Cornwall, which also featured Richard Wilson, Emily Mortimer and Prunella Scales.
 In 1997, Moyer made his big-screen debut landing the lead role in the film adaptation of the long-running comic strip Prince Valiant by Hal Foster, working alongside Ron Perlman and Katherine Heigl.
 From 2017 to 2019, he starred as Reed Strucker, the lead role in Fox series The Gifted.

 Early life and career

 Moyer was born in Brentwood, Essex and attended St Martin's, a comprehensive school in Hutton, Essex.
 He graduated from the London Academy of Music and Dramatic Art (LAMDA).
 He became Brentwood Theatre's first patron in October 2007, especially supporting their "Reaching Out, Building On" campaign to help fund the 2008 completion of backstage facilities.
 After graduating from LAMDA, Moyer worked in theatre for five years.
 He worked with the National Theatre Wales, the Royal Shakespeare Company and the Oxford Stage Company, work which included going on tour and playing Romeo in productions of Romeo and Juliet.
 He then made the transition to television and film.

 On 2 October 2017, Moyer debuted in the lead role of Reed Strucker, a district attorney whose duties include the apprehension of "mutants" with extraordinary powers, in the Fox series The Gifted, loosely based on The X-Men feature film series.
 The devoted family man does not realise, however, just how much his work life and family life are about to intersect.
 Fox ordered a 10-episode first season.